victorvalle/lexicon-site-1/src/pages/docs/patterns/dropdowns.md

 ## Example of use

 This example shows you how dropdowns would look like in a screen when displayed from the kebab menu and the action button.
 As you can see in the example the dropdown panel arrow can be positioned in different positions.
-Check Marble implementation to get more details on that.
+Check Quartz implementation to get more details on that.

 ![default dropdown menu example](../../../images/dropdownMenuExample.png)